anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #exchangesfig_uc2_7 title="Certificate provisioning exchange" artwork-align="center"}

 The Registrar-Agent SHALL provide the bag of CA certificates requested from and signed by the registrar to the pledge by HTTP(S) POST to the pledge endpoint at `/.well-known/brski/scac`.
-The request body MUST contain the caCerts artifact as defined in {{cacerts-artifact}}.
+The request body MUST contain the caCerts artifact as defined in {{cacerts_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/jose+json`.

-Upon receiving valid caCerts, the pledge MUST first verify the signature of the registrar using the initial trust anchor from the pinned domain certificate.
+Upon receiving valid caCerts artifact, the pledge MUST first verify the signature of the registrar using the initial trust anchor (pinned domain certificate).
+In the case of success, the pledge MUST install the contained CA certificates as trust anchors as described in {{Section 4.1.3 of !RFC7030}}.
+This includes the verification of all intermediate CA certificates (i.e., not self-signed CA certificates).

 If the pledge is unable to process the caCerts, it SHOULD respond with an HTTP error code.
 The following client error status codes SHOULD be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request, e.g., missing field, wrong data types, etc. or if the request is not valid JWS-signed JSON even though the Content-Type request header field was set to `application/jose+json`
-* 401 Unauthorized: if the signature cannot be verified against the installed initial trust anchor (pinned domain certificate)
+* 401 Unauthorized: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate)
+* 403 Forbidden: if one of the intermediate CA certificates cannot be verified against the available root certificates TODO(confirm; was unclear how to handle failure in this verification; matches well with 403)
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`

-The verification comprises the following steps the pledge MUST perform.
-Maintaining the order of versification steps as indicated allows to determine, which verification has already been passed:

-TODO(steps 3 and 4 overlap)

-1. Check content-type of the CA certificates message.
-If no Content-Type is contained in the HTTP header, the default Content-Type utilized in this document (JSON-in-JWS) is used.
-If the Content-Type of the response is in an unknown or unsupported format, the pledge SHOULD reply with a 415 Unsupported media type error code.
-2. Check the encoding of the payload.
-If the pledge detects errors in the encoding of the payload, it SHOULD reply with 400 Bad Request error code.
-3. Verify that the wrapped CA certificate object is signed using the registrar certificate against the pinned-domain certificate.
-This MAY be done by comparing the hash that is indicating the certificate used to sign the message is that of the pinned-domain certificate.
-If the validation against the pinned domain-certificate fails, the client SHOULD reply with a 401 Unauthorized error code.
-It signals that the authentication has failed and therefore the object was not accepted.
-4. Verify signature of the received wrapped CA certificate object using the domain certificate contained in the voucher.
-If the validation of the signature fails, the pledge SHOULD reply with a 403 Forbidden.
-It signals that the object could not be verified and has not been accepted.
-5. If the received CA certificates are not self-signed, i.e., an intermediate CA certificate, verify them against an already installed trust anchor, as described in section 4.1.3 of {{RFC7030}}.

-In case of success, the pledge MUST install the contained CA certificates as trust anchors and SHOULD reply with HTTP 200 OK without a response body.
+Otherwise, if processing completes successfully, the pledge SHOULD reply with HTTP 200 OK without a response body.
+The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
+TODO(confirm, taken from telemetry)

 ### Request Artifact: CA-Certificates (caCerts)

-Identical to the CA-Certificates (caCerts) artifact received from the registrar as defined in {{cacerts-artifact}}.
+Identical to the CA-Certificates (caCerts) artifact received from the registrar as defined in {{cacerts_artifact}}.
 The Registrar-Agent MUST NOT modify CA-Certificates artifacts.